lukekyl/HellaFresh/spec.md

 [x] Aim for a large number of small commits - commit frequently!
 [x] Add meaningful messages to your commits.
 When you look back at your commits with git log, the messages should describe each change.
 [x] Don't include changes in a commit that aren't related to the commit message

+// class declaration
+// class constructor (initialize in ruby (though sans persistence))
+// look at each function or method, and decide if it is a "method on the prototype" (an instance method) or a "static method" (class method)
+    // static function blahBlah(){

+    //}
+    //blahBlah(){

+    //}
+// then be sure that the variables you're dealing with are referred to properly -- creating JS objects and then calling methods on them, for example.